 During the suspension, no prefinancing will be paid.
-Moreover, no units may be implemented Ongoing units must be interrupted and no new units may be started.
-Unit contributions for activities implemented during suspension are not eligible (see Article 6.3).
+Moreover, no work may be done.
+Ongoing work packages must be interrupted and no new work packages may be started.

 The beneficiaries may not claim damages due to suspension by the granting authority (see Article 33).